 The program providing for the VETC federal fuel tax credit expired on December 31, 2013.
 However, U.S. federal and state government tax incentives and grant programs continue to be available to reduce the cost of acquiring and operating a natural gas vehicle fleet.
-Incentives may include funds to offset the cost of acquiring natural gas vehicles or converting vehicles to use natural gas, constructing natural gas fueling stations or selling CNG or LNG.
+Incentives may include funds to offset the cost of acquiring natural gas, constructing natural gas fueling stations or selling CNG or LNG.